 Population: 1.472 million

-Munich is a fast-paced city with ample job opportunities in some of the world’s top corporations.
-The main drawback is that it’s super expensive to live here – in fact, it’s Germany’s most expensive city – but you do get excellent quality of life in return.
+Munich is Germany’s third-largest city and is always on the list of best places to live in Germany.
+It is a fast-paced city with ample job opportunities in some of the world’s top corporations.
+The main drawback is that it’s one of the more expensive places to live in Germany – in fact, it’s Germany’s most expensive city – but you do get an excellent quality of life in return.

 One thing’s for sure, you’ll never be bored in this highly populated city – the shops are second to none, there are always cool exhibitions popping up on anything from art to science, and the food and drink are great too.
 In fact… Munich is famed for one drink especially, beer.

-Munich hosts Oktoberfest annually, an occasion that draws in thousands of Germans and foreigners each year to dance away to fold music while sipping on steins of beer – but don’t worry, if crowds aren’t your thing, the city is teeming with independent breweries, where you can sip on some of Germany’s finest beverages throughout the year away from the hustle and bustle.
+One fun fact about Munich is that it hosts Oktoberfest annually, right in the city center.
+It is an occasion that draws in thousands of Germans and foreigners each year to dance away to fold music while sipping on steins of beer – but don’t worry, if crowds aren’t your thing, the city is teeming with independent breweries, where you can sip on some of Germany’s finest beverages throughout the year away from the hustle and bustle.

 There are also some spectacular buildings around Munich, including Marienplatz Square, the Munich Residenz palace, and the Asam Church.

-With something for everyone, and a whole lot of fun, food, and festivities, Munch is a pretty cool place to be – if you can afford it.
+With something for everyone, and a whole lot of fun, food, and festivities, Munich is a pretty cool place to be – if you can afford it.